hpcaitech/EnergonAI/README.md

 #### Latency
 Here GPT3 in FP16 is adopted.
 Here a node with 8 A100 80 GB GPUs is adopted.
 Every two GPUs are connected with NvLink.
 Here the sequence length is set the half of the padding length when using redundant computation elimination method, which is the Energon-AI(RM).
 Here FasterTransformer is adopted in comparison and it does not support the redundant computation elimination method in the distributed execution.
 <div  align="center">
     <img src="https://user-images.githubusercontent.com/12018307/169728315-8ac95e4f-3e81-44e5-b82b-5873ffe85351.png" width = "600" height = "300" alt="Architecture" align=center />
 </div>

 #### Batching
+Energon-AI dynamically selects the batch processing with the highest priority regarding the waiting time, batch size, batch expansion possibility (based on the sentence length after padding).
+Our dynamic batching method is inspired by the DP algorithm from [TurboTransformer](https://dl.acm.org/doi/10.1145/3437801.3441578).
 Here FIFO batching is selected in comparison.
 <div  align="center">
     <img src="https://user-images.githubusercontent.com/12018307/170616782-18fae36f-75cd-4e7b-bc0b-c8998be1e540.png" width = "400" height = "100" alt="Architecture" align=center />